Published on Jul 01, 2013

 This part is extremely important as one late payment can stay on your credit report for up to seven years.
 Make sure you are paying at least the required minimum balance on time, and if possible pay the total balance in full each month.
 Good payment history makes all the difference in your credit score.

-credit cards visit us at www.collinscu.org, visit your nearest Collins Community CU branch, or call us at 319-393-9000.
+For more information on credit cards visit us at www.collinscu.org, visit your nearest Collins Community CU branch, or call us at 319-393-9000.